Language-Technology-Assessment/European-open-AI-index/pages/osai-definitions.md

 To make matters worse, Europe—unlike the US and China—does not have a definition of open-source AI that is aligned with its own laws.
 This confusing regulatory landscape stands in sharp contrast to the significant contributions that organizations in Europe make to the open-source AI ecosystem.
 A recent example of this is the Swiss AI Initiative's "Apertus" model series, which achieved an outstanding degree of openness.

-It is high time to clarify our regulation of open-source AI to unlock the continent's potential and chart an independent path forward.
-Here, we recap current definitions of open-source (generative) AI and propose a European Open Source AI definition that is simple, GDPR-aligned, and uniquely European.
+It is high time to simplify our regulation of open-source AI and come up with a future-proof definition that underpins existing law.
+Here, we recap current definitions of open-source (generative) AI and propose a European Open Source AI definition that is GDPR-aligned and uniquely European.

 ### Current definitions and European regulation